odygrd/quill/README.md

 ## Introduction

-Quill is a high-performance, cross-platform logging library designed for C++14 and onwards.
-It provides two versions of the library:
+Quill is a high-performance, cross-platform logging library designed for C++17 and onwards.

-- `v1.7`: This version is based on C++14 and focuses on bug fixes and stability improvements.
-- `v2` and onwards: Starting from version 2, Quill is based on C++17 and includes new features and ongoing maintenance.

 Quill is a production-ready logging library that has undergone extensive unit testing.
 It has been successfully utilized in production environments, including financial trading applications, providing high-performance and reliable logging capabilities.